-Materials: for each child or pair of children: magnifying lens; a Peruvian lily (Alstroemeria), daffodil, or tulip; for older children, four large index cards labeled Sepals, Petals, Stamens, and Pistil(s); small knives for leaders, Flower Parts diagram.
+Materials: for each child or pair of children: magnifying lens; a Peruvian lily (Alstroemeria), daffodil, or tulip; for older children, four large index cards labeled Sepals, Petals, Stamens, and Pistil(s); Flower Parts diagram, optional: small knives for leaders, Daffodil Anatomy diagram.

 DISSECT A DANDELION